Connectivity Standards Alliance IoT data protection

 "We aim to support customers to better understand what data is collected, how it is used and whether it complies with existing privacy requirements."

 Data is modern gold.
 Everyone wants one, there are many who want to sell them, and most of the time, we would like to keep them for ourselves.
-When you plan to place connected devices in your home and click “I agree” to these privacy policies, you are simply giving away your data.
+When you intend to place connected in your home and do by “I agree” to these privacy policies, you are simply providing your data.
 You may receive useful services in return, but that doesn't mean you should give them to anyone who asks for them in exchange for a convenience.

 To date, there is no single legal framework that limits the data collected by your smart home devices or how they are used.
 The new CSA working group aims to solve this problem and wants to create a simple framework detailing how companies will use your data, but also how they should tell you about it.